pueblomrcd/pueblo-store/README.md

+# To Do:
+logo
+database change
+other changes to env variables collections/items

 # SupplierHub 🚀

 A modern, full-stack e-commerce platform built for business supplies and equipment.
 Built with Next.js 15, TypeScript, and Tailwind CSS.